 The MRCP(UK) examinations can be taken all over the world.
-Candidates have the opportunity to sit the MRCP(UK) written examinations in 34 international locations and the MRCP(UK) clinical examination (PACES) in 16 different locations.
+Candidates have the opportunity to sit the written exams in 39 international locations and the clinical examination (PACES) in 16 different locations.
 The SCEs can also be taken at test centres globally.

 Candidates may also apply to any of our UK centres providing they are able to arrange for the appropriate visa requirements to be met in advance of the examination.

-To find out more about our international activities view the MRCP(UK) international brochure.
+To find out more about our international activities download our brochure.

 Places where MRCP(UK) examinations are held outside the UK

-We pride ourselves on the consistently high standard of the MRCP(UK) examinations wherever they are held and we value the opinions of all of our candidates.
-After every examination you will be asked to give your opinion on your experience of the examination and the application process in a candidate survey.
-Your feedback will help us to identify necessary improvements to the examination and the processes that support it.
+We pride ourselves on the consistent high standard of the exams wherever they are held and we value the opinions of all of our candidates.
+After every exam you will be asked to give your opinion on your experience including the application process in a candidate survey.
+Your feedback will help us to identify necessary improvements and the processes that support it.

-If you would like to speak to a member of staff about any aspect of your application please direct all enquiries to your administration office, which for nearly all of our international centres will be the MRCP(UK) central office.
+If you would like to speak to a member of staff about any aspect of your application please direct all enquiries to our administration office.
 Please do not contact your chosen examination centre directly as they will not be able to assist you (with some exceptions, please see below*¥).

-* Written examinations: Hong Kong candidates should contact the administrative teams for these centres directly with enquiries about their application.
+* Written examinations centres: Hong Kong candidates should contact the administrative teams for these centres directly with enquiries about their application.

-¥ PACES examination: Hong Kong, Malaysia, Singapore, the Al Ain, Dubai and Sharjah centres in the United Arab Emirates, and Myanmar.
+¥ PACES examination centres: Hong Kong, Malaysia, Singapore, Dubai and Sharjah centres in the United Arab Emirates, and Myanmar.

 English language requirements